 At the discretion of the National Trustees the Assistance Scheme will provide up to a maximum of £1,000 payment from the Benefits Fund towards the cost of an NFRN Assist Team to help refresh the member’s retail business, which together with support provided by NFRN Partner Companies aims to assist a member to remain in business.

-Such funds will be released from the NFRN Benefits Fund subject to agreement by the Trustees and in line with any relevant HMRC guidelines regarding provident benefits.
+Such funds will be released from the NFRN Benefits Fund subject to agreement by the National Trustees and in line with any relevant HMRC guidelines regarding provident benefits.

 (F) PERSONAL ACCIDENT BENEFIT FOR NEWSDELIVERERS